ManuelBlasco/manuelblasco.github.io/_pages/about.md

 **I am a Ph.D.
 Candidate in Economics at the University of Bologna.
 I expect to complete my Ph.D. in 2026 and I am happy to discuss opportunities starting in Fall 2026.**

 I am a microeconomist working on Media and Information Economics and Political Economy.
-My research examines how economic incentives in digital media shape the supply, demand, and quality of information.
+My research agenda examines how economic incentives in digital media shape the supply, demand, and quality of information.
 I develop theoretical models and test their predictions using large-scale text data and computational text analysis to identify key mechanisms behind information choice and attention.

 ---